 This is cute for a grandma.
-But mine would need about 4 of those...she has 10 kids, 30 grandkids (so far, my youngest uncle is younger than me), and 4 great-granddaughters!
-This is from Taya at Craft of the Week!
+But mine would need about 4 of those...she has 10 kids, 35 grandkids (so far, my youngest uncle is younger than me), and 6 great-grandkids!
+This is from Taya at Eat Pray Create.

 Or for those who are feeling a little more ambitious, Bev at Flamingo Toes has MANY awesome necklace and jewelry tutorials.
 I LOVE her site!!

-I'd be thrilled to get a handmade sweater cap (made from an old sweater) like this one from At Second Street:
+I'd be thrilled to get a handmade sweater cap (made from an old sweater) like this one from Steph at Crafting in the Rain.

 Here's an AMAZING one for you from Kate at Centsational Girl.
-DIY wood cutting boards!!
+DIY cutting boards!!
 My mom would love these!
-Now if only shipping didn't cost a fortune...

 And don't miss these other gift post ideas: